 What Tampa Bay Bucs quarterback Tom Brady has accomplished, winning 7 of 10 Super Bowls in 21 years, is jaw dropping – even for those who love to hate him.
 Tom Terrific is a hero to all Americans over the age of 40, showing how it’s possible to get better with age or at least still be able to compete at an incredibly high level as the body and mind often lose their edge… Folks who refuse to mask up or thumb their noses at edicts to limit the gathering of crowds during the pandemic are like toddlers who can’t play nice in a sandbox.
 We’re battling a common enemy: COVID-19.
 Not one another.
 And we need to wage this war together!
 The fact that this issue ever became politicized shows how deeply callous people can be about putting others in harm’s way, as well as distressing that the dividing line in a country that’s supposed to be united is so sharp.
 It’s not about infringing on individual liberty; it’s about saving lives… Speaking of childish behavior: I’ll never understand flakey parents of tweens who don’t respond to text messages about arranging playdates and rarely, if ever, take the initiative to set them up or reciprocate as a host.
 Is it a millennial thing?
 West coast or Pacific Northwest passive-aggressiveness?
 Laziness?
 Mental illness?
 This is especially troublesome during a pandemic when kiddos are bored to tears, which is why necessity became the mother of invention with so-called bubble families to lean on without the need for extensive contact tracing to offer stressed parents a respite from round-the-clock child care.
 All I can really do is venture a guess about this phenomenon and search out to more responsive moms and dads… It’s ridiculous for Britney Spears to still have a conservatorship hanging over her head at age 39.
 She’s clearly old enough to squander her fortune, if that’s what she decides, and according to various news reports, apparently stable enough to make better choices.
 Some helicopter parents cannot help but micromanage their children, even if they’re rich and famous.
 The Spears are one heck of a crazy gene pool for the ages… Antifa is a misnomer.
 Why not simply call the group anarchists, the antithesis of fascism?
 Portland, Oregon, where I live, is unfortunately a hotbed for such activity.
 When people demonstrating under this moniker recently denounced President Joe Biden while committing acts of vandalism, their nefarious intentions became clear as can be.
 They simply cannot function in society no matter who is in power… My city is also a magnet for Proud Boys who have nothing to be proud of and are indeed just boys, not men.
 The militia movement overall is deeply troubling.
 It clearly went off the rails in 2020 when a Neanderthal group of Michigan “patriots” plotted to kidnap, put on trial, convict and kill the governor over stringent lockdown orders.
 Extremism on both the left and right is frightening and unacceptable.
 And in a related rant, conspiracy theories can be fun and entertaining, but if enough people believe in enough nonsense, then it’ll be are undoing… Cancel Culture needs to be cancelled, right alongside political correctness.
 People make mistakes.
 Apologies matter, especially if they’re sincere.
 In a free society, we have the power to end careers by voting people out of public office or turning off the TV, not banish them forever because of poor judgment decades earlier or an off-color remark on social media.
 And while words matter, we need to lose our hyper-sensitivity – not our sense of humor or common sense – and stop camouflaging our language for fear of offending the faint-hearted.
 This is 2021, not 1984.
 Let’s dispense with the Thought Police and Orwellian reactions and let clear heads prevail… Benjamin Franklin is said to have included in the 1738 edition of “Poor Richard’s Almanac” a passage that nails my mission as a ghostwriter of memoirs: “If you would not be forgotten as soon as you are dead, either write something worth reading or do something worth the writing.”

 In 2010 I had the pleasure of being introduced to an octogenarian named Leonard Cordes whose philanthropic activities perfectly captured the latter part of this powerful quote.
 Two years later I helped him document poignant stories that were well worth sharing with family, friends and strangers – all of whom might be inspired by the memoir I ghostwrote for him (https://www.amazon.com/Discovered-Tikkun-Olam-Through-Philanthropy/dp/1481052233).
 Leonard dreamed of one day writing a book about his life, but he wasn’t entirely comfortable with his writing skills.
 After all, he was a number-cruncher who retired from chartered accounting in Montreal, Canada, where he grew up the son of a hard-working, Borden Milk Co. supervisor.
 That ambition surfaced during a casual conversation with my sister Caron who kindly referred him my way.
 His rags-to-riches tale centered around a lifelong practice of giving to various charities, particularly in the area of Jewish-minded philanthropy.
 Once I was able to fully absorb Leonard’s legacy, I suggested he actually incorporate it into the title of his memoir.
 I came up with “How I Discovered Tikkun Olam Through Philanthropy,” drawing on a Hebrew phrase whose meaning is to repair or mend the world.
 Leonard felt that by funding his favorite causes, he was doing his part to help make the world a better place.
 A true believer in the importance of providing scholarships, coupled with strengthening the Jewish people, he was drawn to the Hebrew University of Jerusalem, a non-sectarian institution whose student body hailed from more than 50 countries at the time of our deeply satisfying collaboration.
 The school became the centerpiece of his philanthropic life since 1960.
 His story is what ghostwriters and publisher call a legacy book, the main purpose of which is to document an individual’s life achievements – not land on a list of best-selling authors, though it would be a welcomed outcome.
 Leonard was especially eager to detail his amazing journey for the great grandchildren he and his wife of many years, Mary, adored, as well as young people in general.
 I worked on landing him speaking engagements at Hillel, the largest Jewish campus organization in the world.
 His hope was to inspire them to aspire to become successful in business and philanthropists like him, doing their part to also help repair or mend the world.
 It was a noble vision for preserving not only Jewish life, but also improving the human condition.
 Recently I was reminded of just how important the notion of legacy is to those who have made an indelible mark on society.
 The topic arose during an interview with Joe Milam, founder of The Legacy Funds and AngelSpan, Inc., as well as an expert in the psychology of wealth, estate planning, securities and portfolio management.
 His work in the family office space is twofold: ensuring that the financial legacy of high net worth families is secure and helping them look beyond traditional philanthropy for vehicles to help burnish their qualitative legacies.
 One such avenue is impact investing, which he described in one of his thoughtful commentaries as having “a measurable, beneficial social or environmental impact alongside a financial return.”
 I like to think of my book ghostwriting service as a conduit for helping accomplished people spread their legacy and document proud moments or family history for posterity.
 The beauty of an independently published memoir, with the help of on-demand printing, is that these details can be shared publicly or privately with as many people as the author is comfortable involving in the process.
-Whatever their decision, Ben Franklin would certainly approve that at least they wrote something worth reading, which more often than not, involves having done something worth writing about.
-If my work-from home experience during the coronavirus pandemic is any indication of what others have endured, then the past eight months have been bittersweet.
+Whatever their decision, Ben Franklin would certainly approve that at least they wrote something worth reading, which more often than not, involves having done something worth writing about. |

 Archives